BrianKrikorian/Spring2022Thesis/Minutes/ThesisMinutes.md

 # MINUTES

+## 6/28 Minutes
+* Equations as part of the sentence means that you shouldn't say "The equation for PAR is listed below".
+Rather, it should flow naturally as part of the sentence, i.e. "All of these statistics are combined to form PAR, (equation), which allows the prediction of player performance."
+* Get some more and better references, currently at 9 (including reference material), try to double it.
+	* Include in the introduction, make sure to discuss them.
+	* Focus on openWAR (Greg Matthews) and how it utilizes references.
+	* Similar research done in basketball or any sport.
+* Be sure to use command line for git so that comments and changes aren't lost (push, commit, add, etc.).
+	* Don't remove any of Professor Yan's comments until he approves of the changes you made regarding them.
+* Use R code to make plots nicer (ggplot, 2 by 2 square of the plots?)
+Just so that they fit on the page better.
+* 1) Clean up style 2) Read JSA articles 3) Find more references 4) Use git command line
 ## 4/26 Minutes
 * Send to Michael Cunningham just so he has it, but Prof. Yan will handle grading
 * Change height and width of pdf's in R code so that they fit nicer on the page